Legitish/Legit-ish/README.md

-# LEGITISH, a utility mod for Weave.
+# LEGIT-ISH, a utility mod for Weave.

 # Installation
 ## Using Weave Manager